mgnooj/advent-of-code-2023/README.md

 # Advent of Code 2023

 All of the answers were written and run once.
 I did not make any attempt to optimize, comment, or pretty up the code.
 This means plenty of strange variable names, byzantine if-then blocks, and so on.
-Edge cases were ignored when irrelevant.
+I ignored edge cases where allowed by the input.

 I did not use any AI coding tools or library imports, just plain Python written in Terminal.
 I copied the code directly from the REPL after I got a correct answer.